cerner/cerner.github.io/source/_posts/2017-05-16-shipit-day-viii-spring-2017.markdown

 Second place went to team Flowalva (Wuchen Wang and Dhruv Patel).

->“Our ShipIt project was a traffic visualization system for web services supporting Millennium.
+>Our ShipIt project was a traffic visualization system for web services supporting Millennium.
 In this project we used Splunk API to collect the data from services and visualize the traffic between nodes in using [Netflix’s vizceral project.](https://github.com/Netflix/vizceral)

 Judge Jason Heiting was impressed.
-“Very neat visualizations.
-Intuitive UI for navigation.”
+"Very neat visualizations.
+Intuitive UI for navigation."

 Last but not least, was third place winners, Flying Mongoose (Cihan Kaynak, Matt Stramel, Mahesh Acharya, Taylor Clay).

->“We created a cross platform mobile app which can be used by a pharmacy technician while picking up and scanning medications at the pharmacy to refill [Cerner’s RxStation](https://www.cerner.com/solutions/automated-dispensing-cabinet) cabinets.
+>We created a cross platform mobile app which can be used by a pharmacy technician while picking up and scanning medications at the pharmacy to refill [Cerner’s RxStation](https://www.cerner.com/solutions/automated-dispensing-cabinet) cabinets.
 Prior to this project, an RCP based desktop app was running in a PC mounted on a cart with an attached barcode scanner and label printer.
-This type of bulky setup was reducing the mobility of the technician.”
+This type of bulky setup was reducing the mobility of the technician.

 <div align="center">
 {% img /assets/2017-05-16-shipit-day-viii-spring-2017/pic11.png %}